Lynk4/Change-Kali-Linux-Grub-Background/README.md

 # Change-Kali-Linux-Grub-Background

-I'm using a kali linux machine on a vmware fusion .
+I'm using a kali linux machine on a vmware fusion.

 ## ***Final Results***